JeremiasThun/NEEM-validator/README.md

 Every check can be called multiple times with different configurations.

-The `Stages` entry can occur only once and determines the order in which the checks are called.
+The `Stages` entry may occur only once and determines the order in which the checks are called.